ASI Margaret Baird

 Established in 2019 in memory of Margaret Baird

-The awardee is expected to give at least 2 lectures in each of New Zealand and Australia (and not in the applicants home state or region).
+The awardee is also expected to give at least 2 lectures in each of New Zealand and Australia (and not in the applicant’s home state or region).
 The visits and hosts are to be coordinated with branch councillors or their nominees, in much the same way as the current ASI Visiting Speaker Program.
+The lectureship itinerary does not have to be pre arranged for the application and ASI will permit flexible hybrid options.
 The lectures should be given within the calendar year following receiving the award.

 - All ASI members are eligible to apply.